-The Center's primary funding comes from Texas state general revenue, in addition to federal block grant funds, local match funds, and Medicaid/Medicare fee for service revenue.
+The Center's primary funding comes from Texas state general revenue.
+Additionally, federal block grant funds, local match funds, and Medicaid/Medicare fee for service revenue are utilized.
 The timely and effective development of resources in support of Center programs and operations is paramount.
-Additional support and revenue must be generated beyond existing resources to sustain current services against inflationary erosion and, if possible, grow the level of services and support to an improved level.
+Additional support and revenue must be generated beyond existing resources to sustain current services against inflationary erosion and, if possible, to grow the level of services and support.
 Components of the Center's resource development initiative include:

-Network Development: For cost effectiveness and individual choice, the Center contracts with a network of providers.
-Most of our IDD services are delivered by Center employees.
-We do contract for IDD Host Home services, IDD Respite, and Day Habilitation to ensure availability and individual choice.
-Utilization Through Utilization Review and Utilization Review& Management: Management processes and analysis, Center resource utilization becomes more focused and productive.
-Utilization Management monitors services and assists in determining if services are being provided in the most effective manner.
-In addition, Utilization Management monitors third-party payments and their management to ensure accurate and timely billing.
+Network For cost effectiveness and personal choice, the Development: Center contracts with a network of providers.
+Most - of our IDD services are delivered by Center employees.
+Contracts for IDD Host Home services and IDD Respite ensure availability and personal choice.

+Utilization Review& Management: Through Utilization Review and Utilization Management processes and analysis, Center resource utilization becomes more focused and productive.
+Utilization Management monitors services rendered, determining if services are being provided in the most effective manner.
 The IDD authority unit evaluates the effectiveness of the authorization process.
-Grants Solicitation of funding through various local foundations or state grant programs continues as determined necessary.
+Grants Solicitation of funding through various local foundations or state grant programs continue as availability presents.
 Third Party Billing An effective administrative and clinical process aggressively monitors and supports management of third-party billing.
-Services to individuals on Medicaid or with third-party payers are maximized in an effort to augment program revenues.
-An Individual Benefits Assistance program is in place to increase the number of Medicaid eligible service recipients.
-Strategies are in place to ensure payment by Medicaid for services delivered as specified in each individual's care plan.
+Services to persons receiving Medicaid or with third-party payers are maximized in an effort to augment program revenues.
+A Benefits Assistance program is in place to increase the number of Medicaid eligible service recipients.
+Strategies are in place to ensure payment by Medicaid for services delivered as specified in each person's care plan.
 Electronic billing has enabled the Center to expedite the payment process.
 The revenue cycle management committee monitors fee for service activity and makes recommendations for improving the billing processes.
 The IDD authority unit monitors Targeted Case Management billing through monthly reviews and other quality management activities.

-Collaboration The Center IDD service program participates in the with other Community Resource Coordination Groups (CRCG) Service Providers meetings for children and adults.
-Medicaid waiver providers contract with the Center to provide day habilitation services to their individuals.
+Collaboration with other Service Providers The Center IDD Division participates in the Community Resource Coordination Groups (CRCG) meetings for children and adults.
 The IDD authority unit coordinates with the HCS and TxHmL providers to implement regulatory changes in authority functions as needed.
 Volunteers As established by the Center's organizational policies, volunteers are recruited to work with the staff to help in providing cost-effective and beneficial services to our customers.